whitelabneuro/pipelines-and-protocols/pipelines/rnaseq/nfcore-rnaseq-processing/docs/new_project_on_create.md

 - `examples/`

-For this workflow, the first proof-of-concept example is:
+For this workflow, the first worked example is:

 - `examples/klim2019_tdp43kd/`

-Examples show how the templates were instantiated for a real dataset.
+Examples show how the templates, configs, and helper scripts were instantiated for a real dataset.

 Examples are not the template source for new projects.